All Episodes

 I mean, this may sound nuts, and I don't care if people laugh at me.

-I mean, is there a way perhaps for older people that they there could be oxygen availability if they need it uh on airplanes, for example?
+I mean, is there a way perhaps for older people that there could be oxygen availability if they need it on airplanes, for example?

-Uh the other half comes from within the airplane, but it's recirculated to a hepa filter that clears out 99% plus of the air.
+The other half comes from within the airplane, but it's recirculated to a HEPA filter that clears out 99% plus of the air.

-And I think I don't know this, but I think those two combined efforts should really dissipate the amount of virus.
+And I think, I don't know this, but I think those two combine efforts should really dissipate the amount of virus.

 The problem isn't that.

-And if everyone's wearing a mask, which I've been looking at plane protocols, and that's what they're you know, I think they're gonna ask, you know, wear masks to protect people around you, aim that air at your chest.
+And if everyone's wearing a mask, which I've been looking at plane protocols, and that's what they're, you know, I think they're going to ask, you know, wear a mask to protect people around you, aim that air at your chest.

-Yeah, you could probably give them oxygen, but I gotta say, it's by the time you put the action on and off, you mess it up, and you get the oxygen, it's not worth it.
+Yeah, you could probably give them oxygen, but I got to say, it's by the time you put the oxygen on and off, you mess it up, and you get oxygen, it's not worth it.

-What did you see this weekend that concerned you?
+What did you see this weekend that concerns you?

-Because I'm sure you like me watched a lot of the images from around the country of the things that you were watching that you didn't like what you saw.
+Because I'm sure you, like me, watched a lot of the images from around the country.

-And I'm not having everyone looked young, by the way.
+And I'm not even, everyone looked young, by the way.

-So I I gathered they on purpose that hey, listen, we're young and healthy and we don't care, but that's not a good thing.
+So I gather they on purpose said, hey, listen, we're young and healthy, and we don't care, but that's not.

 I'm actually looking at the video now on Fox.